This post may contain affiliate links which won’t change your price but will share some commission.

 Putting it all together

-- Using a glass, cut out circles, then place a teaspoon or 1.5 tsp of the filing on every circle; press the edges of the dough together and use a fork seal the pierogi edges.
+- Using a glass, cut out circles, then place a teaspoon or 1.5 tsp of the filling on every circle; press the edges of the dough together and use a fork seal the pierogi edges.

 - Place the pierogi that you’ve made into the boiling water.
-Turn the heat down to low and cook for about 3 minutes, until they float to the surface.
+Turn the heat down to low and cook for about 3 minutes until they float to the surface.

 - Prepare the clean baking sheets.
 Splash a little oil on each baking sheet, remove the pierogi from the water with a slotted spoon, and place them on your oiled baking sheet.
-Then shake them a little bit, to ensure that they’re covered with oil and not touching each other.
+Then shake them a little bit to ensure that they’re covered with oil and not touching each other.